pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 When the composed event propagates from `div#c` shadow root to the host element, the event `target` is set to `div#c`.
 In the same way, once the event propagates through `div#a` shadow boundary, the event target is set to `div#a`.

-One interesting side-effect of event retargeting is that once the event is done propagating the event `target` is always set to the outermost host element.
-In the case you are doing debouncing, the event `target` should be [cached](https://github.com/salesforce/lwc/issues/2265) otherwise the debounced method loses track of the event target.
+One interesting side-effect of event retargeting is that once the event is done propagating, the event `target` is always set to the outermost host element.
+In the case where you are doing debouncing, the event `target` should be [cached](https://github.com/salesforce/lwc/issues/2265), otherwise the debounced method loses track of the event target.

 ## Slotted content

-Shadow DOM enables to slot content into a component using the `<slot>` tag. **When an event bubbles from a slotted node, the event propagates into the shadow tree first before propagating to the host element**.
+Shadow DOM enables slotting content into a component using the `<slot>` tag. **When an event bubbles from a slotted node, the event propagates into the shadow tree first before propagating to the host element**.
 This is true whether the event is `composed` or not.

 <event-visualizer label="Slotted content" event-bubbles>
   <template>